Benson-Gikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 9: script that deletes the directory my_first_directory that is in the /tmp directory.

 Task 10: script that changes the working directory to the previous one.

+task 11: script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.